Understanding Access to Work and how to make use of it

 Step 2: Assessment

-Following the assessment they will write a report recommending the support they think you need to perform effectively in your job.
-Recommendations can be for things as diverse as a speech-to-text piece of software, some one-to-one strategy coaching sessions (that might look at your organisation, memory or time management skills) or even support with the cost of taxis to and from work because your condition means you can’t drive or take public transport.
+Following the assessment, they will write a report recommending the support they think you need to perform effectively in your job.
+Recommendations can be for supportive adjustments such as a speech-to-text piece of software, some one-to-one strategy coaching sessions (that might look at your communication skills, organisation, memory or time management skills) or even support with the cost of taxis to and from work because your condition means you struggle to drive or take public transport.

-Access to Work can even provide training for your colleagues in how to manage and understand your condition or disability. disability.
-This is really important for neurodiversity, mental health and where physical conditions affect thinking, as these are often harder for others to know about and understand what is going on for you.
+Access to Work can even provide training for your colleagues in how to best support you and understand your condition or disability.
+This can be crucial for supporting non-apparent disabilities including neurodivergence, mental health, and where physical conditions affect thinking, as these are often harder for others to know about and understand what is going on for you.

 Step 3: Put Adjustments in Place